awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-beanstalk-environment.md

 ### Custom or Supported Platform<a name="aws-resource-elasticbeanstalk-environment-example3"></a>

-The following example contains parameters that enable specifying `PlatformArn` for a custom platform or `SolutionStackName` for a supported platform when creating the stack\.
+The following example contains parameters that enable specifying `PlatformARN` for a custom platform or `SolutionStackName` for a supported platform when creating the stack\.

 #### JSON<a name="aws-resource-elasticbeanstalk-environment-example3.json"></a>